Tax in UAE: All You Need to Know

 • The export tax rate in the UAE is 0%.

-How is an individual qualified as a UAE tax resident?
+How can you qualify as a UAE tax resident?

-An individual who becomes tax resident in the UAE as foreigners with UAE residence visas are automatically considered tax residents.
-So, they are already qualified as UAE tax residents.
+In UAE, foreigners with UAE residence visas are already qualified as UAE tax residents.
 They do not need to obtain a separate tax identification number for this purpose.

 However, if an individual wants to avoid double taxation and their home country has a double tax treaty with the UAE, they may need to obtain a Taxation Residence Certificate.

-To confirm your tax status and obtain a taxation residence certificate, here are the steps:
+To confirm your tax status and obtain a tax residence certificate in the UAE, here are the steps needs to be followed:

 1. Obtain a residence visa and reside in the UAE for at least 180 days.